harsh-sri/mocha-chai-unit-test/README.md

 Unit test case implementation for nodejs app using mocha and chai assert library.

+1- Clone the repo to your local machine

-1- npm install --save-dev.
+2- npm install --save-dev.

-2- npm test.
+3- npm test.